FULL-STACK VALIDATED H100 · A100 · B200 · W7900 · MI300X 14 Models · 7 Families Asymmetric K16/V8

 Qwen root cause: The key fragility is family-specific and attenuates at 72B.
 Does it disappear entirely at larger scale?
 What in the training pipeline creates the INT7 floor?

-Sparse attention interaction: MoBA and sliding-window attention reduce per-step KV traffic.
+Sparse attention interaction: Sliding-window and other sparse-attention variants reduce per-step KV traffic.
 How does that change the tiering bandwidth requirement and the quantization–speculation composition ratio?

 Multi-GPU tensor parallel: All results are single-GPU.
 Tensor parallelism changes the bandwidth-to-compute ratio and may shift the saturation model parameters.